serokell/srkwarrior/README.md

 (merge conflicts) and difficulties with manipulating/exporting/importing data, any integration ultimately has to be done via custom inefficient parsers.

-Taskwarrior, on the other hand, is a database-driven productivity tool, with a suite of related programs like Timewarrior and Bugwarrior.
-It's very easy to write programs that manipulate Taskwarrior, because it has JSON export.
-That is mainly why there we can pull off reliable sync from YouTrack to local DB, which tracks issues not by their name or issue number but by UUID.
+Taskwarrior, on the other hand, is a DB-driven productivity tool, with a suite of related programs like Timewarrior and Bugwarrior.
+Its design seems to have significant improvements in our case, making it easier and more reliable to query issues, track state changes (Taskwarrior is journaled), sync to a phone, and integrate with other tools like our YouTrack.

-Data-driven design seems to have significant improvements in this case, making it easier and more reliable to query issues, track state changes (Taskwarrior is journaled), sync to a phone, and integrate with other tools.
+Python is used for several reasons: the main one being that Bugwarrior is also written in Python, so reusing its implementation details saves a lot of work.

-Python is used for several reasons: the main one being that Bugwarrior is also written in Python, so reusing its configuration file parser saves a lot of work, and there's `taskw` pip package maintained by upstream that this program might switch to.
-Other constraints are that those programs have to start up very quickly (under .05s) because they are supposed to hook to Taskwarrior commands, and preferably have something that can integrate into NixOS easily without long build times.
+Other constraints are that hook program has to start up very quickly (under .05s) because it is run on every Taskwarrior change, so Elixir with its 0.3s startup is not an option.
+It also seems to be preferable to have something that can integrate with Nix easily without long build times.

 ## Developer documentation